vacp2p/research/rln-research/merkle-tree-update.md

 The dicussion above brings us to the second possible approach in which the tree construction, storage and maintenace will be delegated to the peers thus no tree gets stored on the chain.
 The smart contract will only store an ordered list of existing members public keys i.e., pk.
 The member deletion happens by replacing the member's pk in the list with a special value like 0.
 Peers need to listen to the events on the chain to update their local const5ructed trees.

 In the off-chain tree storage, peers are responsible for the construction and maintenance of the membership tree.
-To do so, the peers must maintain enough number of nodes of the tree that enables them to update the tree in the case of deletion and insertion of members.
+To do so, the peers must maintain enough number of nodes of the tree that enables them to calculate the updated tree root in the case of deletion and insertion of members.
 While an optimal solution exists to efficiently support insertion (the solution imposes only O(logn) storage complexity where n is the total number of members), efficiently supporting deletion is still an unknown.

 The immediate remedy is that the entire tree shall be stored by each peer, however, this solution is storage inefficient due to the size of the tree.
 This requires almost ...
 GB of storage at each peer.
 Provided that peers are resource constrained, such solution does not fit.